 Summary:

 Why would I sell my home, give up my three percent mortgage, and buy a new one with an eight percent mortgage when my payments are five times greater?
-Low interest rates have trapped most homeowners in their current homes, and they could not qualify for an eight percent mortgage.
+Low interest rates have trapped most homeowners in their current homes, and they cannot qualify for an eight percent mortgage.

-While owning a property, especially an owner-occupied home, is a cherished part of the American dream, it's crucial to consider the substantial financial implications.
+While owning a property, especially an owner-occupied home, is a cherished part of the American dream, it’s crucial to consider the substantial financial implications.
 The cost of maintaining a home for a family with kids, two dogs, and two cats, along with the desire to keep up with the Joneses, often leads to a conflict between dreams and finances.
-This underscores the need for careful financial planning and decision-making, which are integral to the American psyche.
+This underscores the importance of careful financial planning and decision-making, which are deeply ingrained in the American psyche.

 Article: